 Luckily, no matter what the exact cause of the problem may be, there is a way to delete all of the fingerprint data stored in the Secure Enclave.

-Basically, you’ll need to reboot your Mac into Recovery mode and use the Terminal to type in a command.
+For Macs that do not have the T2 chip, you’ll can reboot your Mac into Recovery mode and use the Terminal to type in a command.
 Here’s how.

 - Restart or start your Mac.

 - While your Mac restarts, hold down Command + R until you see the Apple logo appear.